 - Host a public walk to mobilise and celebrate your community and to draw attention to remaining challenges being faced by grassroots justice defenders.

 - Host a press conference or take over a TV show/radio program to discuss the Commission on the Legal Empowerment of the Poor anniversary and share stories of success and challenges being faced by grassroots justice defenders.

 - Take part in the Think Justice consultation, and in-person or online survey to share your recommendations and feed directly into high-level global access to justice discussions.
 See more about how to get involved in the consultation process here.

-The 10 Days of Local Action: Action Pack is also this week’s resource of the week.
+The 10 Days of Local Action: Action Pack is also this week’s Featured Resource.